isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 Ð'TÞEK does not use the diagonal (green) shield.](img/QVD-road-Concept-City.png)
 <figcaption>
-Regular shields, used by Boan and a number of other cities (above), and "Light bulb"-shaped shield, used by Ð'TÞEK and Concept City (below).
+Regular shields, used by Boan and a number of other cities (above), and "light bulb"-shaped shields, used by Ð'TÞEK and Concept City (below).
 Ð'TÞEK does not use the diagonal (green) shield.
 </figcaption>
 </figure>